Mi-lex/pizza-back/README.md

-# pizza-back
+# PizzaApp (Back)

+Web application for ordering pizza, which contains a shopping cart.
+Besides pizza, there are another available items in the menu.
+App provide an opportunity for checking out an order, taking delivery address and contact details (phone number).
+Login is not required but could be available for checking the history of orders.
+This repository is back-end part of SPA application.
+Frontend version locates [here](https://github.com/Mi-lex/pizza-back).

+### Prerequisites

-For local deplyment of the app, make sure you have php >= 7.2.0 and composer installed.
+For local deplyment of the app, make sure you have php >= 7.2.0, mysql and composer, installed.

 `composer`,
 `php -v`

-There should also be mysql database.
+## Deployment

 1. run
 `git clone https://github.com/Mi-lex/pizza-back.git pizza-app`